Assistance to Firefighters Grant (AFG) - 2012 Frequently Asked Questions (FAQs)

 If the vendor offers to throw in an extra piece of equipment or additional item outside of the grant's original scope of work for the same price, the cost of the additional item is added by the program office to the original scope of work and will be considered and counted towards the use of excess funds.

 Example: A grantee received an award for 20 SCBA at $5,000 each (total of $100,000).
 The grantee negotiated with the vendor to purchase the SCBAs for $100,000 with the condition that he would throw in a thermal imaging camera (TIC) for "free".
 Normally, the vendor would sell the TIC for $10,000.
 Since this item is valued at $10,000, it is not free.
 When this grantee submits his closeout report, the amount the TIC was valued would be subtracted from the amount spent on the SCBAs ($100,000 - $10,000 = $90,000).
 In reality, the grantee purchased 20 SCBAs for $90,000 with a cost per unit of $4,500.
 The $10,000 spent on the camera will be considered excess funds.
-We allow only $5,000 of excess funds to be spent without written authorization.
-Therefore, the remaining $5,000 spent on the camera will be considered ineligible and the federal share will have to be returned.
-The maximum amount the grantee can charge to AFG is $95,000.
+We will allow the $10,000 of excess funds, but only if prior approval had been secured via amendment, since the TIC (Equipment) was not under the original awarded activity (PPE).

 Can a grantee take out a loan to secure the remaining funding for a vehicle award?
 Can a grantee use the awarded vehicle as collateral?

 The grantee can take out a loan to secure the funding for a vehicle award but they cannot use the vehicle if purchased with AFG funding as collateral.

 Where does an applicant request candidate physical ability evaluation program or fitness equipment?